anmoloo7/Fizz-Framer/README.md

   Because of iframe we have freedom to choose any ui for a single app located in app folder.

   This is developed becuase i want to develop static pages as well as i want to include others but ui like onsen want other pages to have <ons-page>.
 Then what about normal pages?
 This comes to rescue.

+  Run index.html to see demo and customize according to your needs.
+Good for noob developers like me.

+  fizz.js
+  Small file with home() and back() for apps in apps folder.